Killeroo/SC4Cartographer/README.md

 If you want to modify any of the [UI code](https://github.com/Killeroo/SC4Cartographer/blob/716bedd7d1c1ac253b502ddce1208dee76670605/SC4Cartographer/MainForm.cs#L22) or [map generation](https://github.com/Killeroo/SC4Cartographer/blob/716bedd7d1c1ac253b502ddce1208dee76670605/SC4Cartographer/MapRenderer.cs#L17) code you can find it in the SC4Cartographer project (it will be a bit messy).

 SC4Cartographer uses another library I made called SC4Parser for parsing and loading data from SimCity 4 savegames, so if you want to use or modify any of that functionality you can find it [here](https://github.com/Killeroo/SC4Parser).

+# Thanks

+* Special Thanks to [XCity](https://community.simtropolis.com/profile/792216-xcity/) for helping test and who's cities a lot of the example maps were created from.
+* [SC4 Encyclopedia](https://wiki.sc4devotion.com/index.php?title=Main_Page), without the excellent documentation on this site none of this would be possible.

 # License